BillClinton/Appunto-Auth/README.md

+# Deprecated
-*This project is no longer under development.*
+*This project is no longer under development and no maintence is intended.*

 # Appunto-Auth